samallenonline/CS3300-003-Kigo/README.md

 Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.

 ### License
-This project is licesed under the MIT license.
+This project is licensed under the MIT license.
 Please view the LICENSE file for details.

 ### Credits
 - [Spotify API](https://developer.spotify.com/)